A mob out for blood: India's protests pit Hindus against Muslims

 Delhi police were not immediately available for comment on the attack on Zubair.

-Since cruising back to power in May, Modi has pursued a Hindu-first agenda that has emboldened his followers, who account for about 80 percent of the population, and left India’s 180 million Muslims reeling.
+Since cruising back to power in May, Modi has pursued a Hindu-first agenda that has emboldened his followers and left India’s 180 million Muslims reeling.
+Hindus account for about 80 percent of the population.

 Now opponents and supporters of the law, largely divided between Muslims and Hindus, are facing off against each other.
 Some say the polarization evokes a dark chapter in India’s past.